RPiks/pico-hf-oscillator/README.md

 # Phased locked loop in C
 The DCO uses phase locked loop principle programmed in C.

-# Integer arithmetic
-The DCO does *NOT* use any floating point operations - all time-critical instructions run in 1 CPU cycle.
+# *NO* additional hardware
+The DCO provides the output signal on the GPIO pin.
+However if you want to transmit the signal, you should calculate and provide a lowpass filter of appropriate frequancy.
+Please also figure out whether you possess rights to emit radio frequency energy on desired frequancy.

 # Dual-core
 The DCO uses extensively the secodary core of the pico.
-The first one is for your iseas how to modulate the DCO to obtain desired signal.
+The first one is for your ideas how to modulate the DCO to obtain a desired signal.
+The DCO does *NOT* use any floating point operations - all time-critical instructions run in 1 CPU cycle.

 # Radio transmitters
 Owing to the meager frequency step, it is possible to use 3, 5, or 7th harmonics